Friends Connect Foundation facilitates casual socials where teens, both with and without special needs, can connect and spend time together!

 What should I bring/wear?

 Dress appropriately for what the weather forecast predicts for the day of the event.
 However, no specific attire is needed unless otherwise stated under the event description.
-For spring or summer outdoor events, be sure to bring water and sunscreen!
+For spring or summer outdoor events, be sure to bring water, snacks and sunscreen!

 Is food included?